mainmatter/mainmatter.com/src/posts/2023-07-22-the-case-for-rust-on-the-web.md

 several orders of magnitude while at the same time keeping a significantly lower memory footprint.

-Of course, being able to write e.g. web servers that can respond to requests in a fraction of the time compared to other technologies, also means being able to respond to the same number of requests with a fraction of the servers, which again means a fraction of the hosting cost.
+Of course, if your Rust web server can respond to requests in a fraction of the time compared to other technologies, it also means it can respond to the same number of requests with a fraction of the servers, which again means a fraction of the hosting cost.
 That difference has real financial consequences – as great as cloud hosting is, it's certainly not cheap.
 Being able to just switch off a substantial amount of cloud servers can easily be a reduction of hundreds of thousands of Euros per month even for small to mid-sized products and companies.

 > […] our Python services average about 50 req/s, NodeJS around 100 req/s, and
 > Rust hits about 690 req/s.
 We can fit 4 Rust services on a k8 EKS node that